Our example Scenario

 In the first step, every supplier is rated on a scale of 0-1 for each attribute as shown in the table below:

-In this step we need to decide on the number of clusters.
+A key step is to determine the number of clusters.
 We want the initial list of suppliers to be split into two categories, good suppliers (shortlisted) and bad suppliers (rejected) hence our number of clusters is two.

-Next, we apply both hierarchical and partitional clustering methods to supplier data.
+In this step, we will apply both hierarchical and partitional clustering methods to supplier data.
 We choose the method which has the highest R Square value pooled over all the 14 attributes.
 A summary table showing those pooled values is shown below:

 The R Square value for k-means is the highest among different methods, hence k-means is chosen for clustering.
 There are several other methods available for determining the goodness of fit.

-In this step, we apply the k-means clustering to the given data.
+As a final step, we will now apply the k-means clustering .
 Graphical comparison of the two clusters is shown in the figure below.
-This graph helps us identify the cluster which has the suppliers of higher mean scores.
-Cluster 1 has 6 members and cluster 2 has 14 members.
+This graph helps us identify the cluster which has the suppliers of higher mean scores .
 From the figure below it can be seen that suppliers of cluster 1 has better mean scores than suppliers in cluster 2 (on most criteria); hence 6 suppliers of cluster 1 are chosen as shortlisted suppliers.